Baffort/ovary_cancer_result_2016_10_12/README.md

+# DMR: RRBS data analysis pipeline
-# DMR: This repository will include amlost all codes i wrote for the Ovarian Cancer Project, which is collorated with TianJin Medical university.
+This repository will include amlost all codes i wrote for the Ovarian Cancer Project, which is collorated with TianJin Medical university.